Breaking News!

 Protected data

 Where the University's "Sensitive" and/or "Restricted" data is held or processed by a service provider, there is a potentially higher risk should unauthorized access or loss occur.
 The classification of your data will determine what additional documentation is required with your contract.
-For more information see: Duke's Data Classification Standard.
+For more information, see: Duke's Data Classification Standard.

 Required forms